Legislation has passed Parliament to amend South Australia’s labour hire laws.

-The State Government has announced its intention to amend existing labour hire laws, following concerns about the scope and application of the licensing scheme in its current form.
+The amendments follow concerns about the scope and application of the labour hire licensing scheme in its current form.

-The Government is seeking to narrow the scope of the scheme to apply to labour hire providers operating within industries where workers are at a greater risk of exploitation due to the low-skilled, labour-intensive nature of the work that they are engaged to undertake.
+The scope of the licensing scheme will be narrowed to apply to labour hire providers operating within industries where workers are at a greater risk of exploitation due to the low-skilled, labour-intensive nature of the work that they are engaged to undertake.

 If you have already applied for a licence